liteserver/binn/README.md

 ----------

  1. Including the binn.c file in your project; or
+ 2. Including the static library in your project; or
- 2. Linking to the binn library:
+ 3. Linking to the binn library:

 ### On Linux and MacOSX:
 ```